ortuman/nuke/README.md

 * **Enhanced Cache Locality**: Memory arenas can also improve cache locality by allocating closely related objects within the same block of memory.
 This arrangement increases the likelihood that when one object is accessed, other related objects are already in the cache, thus reducing cache misses and enhancing overall application performance.

-* **Garbage Collection Efficiency**: Using memory arenas can reduce the workload on the garbage collector by decreasing the number of objects that need to be tracked and collected, leading to less pause time and more predictable performance.

 However, while memory arenas offer these advantages, they are not a silver bullet and come with trade-offs, such as potentially increased memory usage due to unused space within the allocated blocks.
 Careful consideration and profiling are necessary to determine whether using a memory arena is beneficial for a particular application.

 ## Getting Started